josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 Here's what I answered, and what I told the design students I spoke to last Tuesday.
 It was fun to think about and write for me; hopefully it's helpful for you in some way as well.

 ### Being a Great Person is Just as important as Having a Great Portfolio

 I've written about this topic before, but I feel it bears repeating: we're reminded constantly as design students that the goal of everything we're doing is to come out of our program with an amazing portfolio.
 That portfolio, of course, will (hopefully) get us a job.
 And we have the message drilled into our heads on an almost daily basis: _a bad portfolio can cost you a job that you might have otherwise gotten_.

 But not enough attention is paid to the other side of that coin, in my opinion.
 An important message gets lost in all the talk of a perfect book full of perfect projects: when it all comes down to it, an employer can't hire your portfolio; they have to hire _you_.
 And _you can cost your portfolio a job it might have otherwise gotten_.

 <Callout>When it all comes down to it, an employer can’t hire your portfolio; they have to hire you.
-And you can cost your portfolio a job it might have otherwise gotten.</Callout>
+And you can cost your portfolio a job it might have otherwise&nbsp;gotten.</Callout>

 I was in a Q&A session recently with Dusty Davidson, one of the founders and owners of [Flywheel](http://getflywheel.com), in which somebody asked him: what should companies be looking for in a potential employee?